-The following table lists the five prioritised needs of each of the 33 wards.
-These are the ward-based needs identified and prioritised by the relevant communities during the public participation process in November 2022 and which concluded in March 2023.
+The following table lists the prioritised needs of each of the 33 wards for the 2022/23 review, planning for 2023/24; and 2023/24 review, planning for 24/25.
+These are the ward-based needs identified and prioritised by the relevant communities during the ward-based public participation process.